asgraha1/MEE342Shaft/README.md

 # MEE342Shaft
-Force and Moment/Torque Analysis for Shafts and Listed Diameters
+Force and Moment/Torque Analysis and Plots for Shafts